hit9/bt.cc/README.md

   It's a common case to emit and receive signals in a behavior tree.
   But signal (or event) handling is a complex stuff, I don't want to couple with it in this small library.

-  General ideas to introduce signal handling into bt.h is:
+  General ideas to introduce signal handling into bt.cc is:

   1. Creates a custom decorator node, supposed named `OnSignalNode`.
   2. Creates a custom builder class, and add a method named `OnSignal`.